c2m2/VRL-VRN-Generator/README.md

  There is *only* one prerequisite which is a valid installation of the [VRL-Studio](https://vrl-studio.mihosoft.eu/) IDE (and the existence of a precompiled UG4 binary, see [ughub](https://github.com/UG4/ughub) for how to build).
 In particular for this project see the section on howto build and generate meshes below if you have fulfilled the prerequisites.

 **Please note:** For now the path to a precompiled UG4 (ugshell) binary has to be provided manually until further notice.
-If the developers of the UG4 project will allow our project to incldue the binary into a derived project, in particular to allow to include the binary as a resource for *this* project then the only requirement which remains is a valid installation of the VRL-Studio IDE which is supported on Linux, OSX and Windows.
+If the developers of the UG4 project will allow our project to include the binary into a derived project, in particular to allow to include the binary as a resource for *this* project then the only requirement which remains is a valid installation of the VRL-Studio IDE which is supported on Linux, OSX and Windows.

 ### Build status
 | Linux  | Windows (WSL) | OSX |